cochiletSerban/interview-god/angular/advanced-routing/advanced-routing.md

 (Dashboard component with multiple sections, each with its own set of child routes.)

-Each level of the nested route hierarchy corresponds to a <router-outlet> in the component template.
+Each level of the nested route hierarchy corresponds to a <router-outlet> in the component's template.
 The parent component's template includes a primary <router-outlet> for the main content and additional outlets for each nested level.

 ```html
 <!-- DashboardComponent template -->